dittonetwork/ditto-runner-node/README.md

 -   **`indexer`**: Indexes data from the blockchain to provide a queryable API for the frontend and other services.

 ## Prerequisites
+We recommend to spin up ec2-like instance with characteristics not less than: aws [t3a.medium](https://costcalc.cloudoptimo.com/aws-pricing-calculator/ec2/t3a.medium) + 20gb storage.
 Before you begin, ensure you have the following installed on your system:

 -   [Docker](https://docs.docker.com/get-docker/)